debezium/debezium-design-documents/DDD-3.md

 Example of window processing
 ![Example of window processing](DDD-3/windowprocessing.png)

-The `SELECT` will need to be generated and fulfill this conditions
+The `SELECT` will need to be generated and fulfill these conditions:

-* it will be ordered by primary keys like `ORDER BY key1, key2`
+* it will be ordered by primary keys, like `ORDER BY key1, key2`
-* it must return only limited number of records based on the chunk size using `TOP n` or `LIMIT n`
+* it must return only a limited number of records based on the chunk size, e.g. using `TOP n` or `LIMIT n`
 * it will contain records starting from but not including the last one seen like `WHERE key1 >= xx AND key2 >= yy AND NOT (key1 = xx AND key2 = yy)`

 The snapshotting is terminated when the chunk query will not return any results and there are no more tables to be snapshotted.